 THIS POST MAY CONTAIN COMPENSATED AND AFFILIATE LINKS.
 MORE INFORMATION IN OUR DISCLAIMER

-There are many things that affect the ability to provide drinking water – from the ongoing US embargo, a global pandemic, the ongoing crisis in Venezuela, the Russian invasion of Ukraine reducing support for Cuba from Russia, add to that changing rainfall patterns, and economic uncertainty.
-Cuba has nationalized services that are responsible for providing essentials – and the supply of water is included in that.
-However, it doesn’t mean that the water is provided, or that it meets international standards when it does arrive.
+Many things affect the ability to provide drinking water – from the ongoing US embargo, a global pandemic, the ongoing crisis in Venezuela, and the Russian invasion of Ukraine reducing support for Cuba from Russia, adding to that changing rainfall patterns, and economic uncertainty.
+Cuba has nationalized services that are responsible for providing essentials – and the water supply is included in that.
+However, it doesn’t mean that the water is provided or meets international standards when it arrives.
 Sometimes the water is delivered in trucks rather than pipes.
 Sometimes there’s no fuel for the water trucks.
-Life can be hard in Cuba.
+Life can be challenging in Cuba.

 But how does this affect you as a visitor to Cuba?
 And your requirement for clean drinking water?